Gaza militants, children among 24 dead as Israel hits Hamas

 On Monday evening, Hamas began firing rockets from Gaza, setting off air raid sirens as far as Jerusalem, after giving Israel a deadline to withdraw Israeli security forces from the compound.
 From there on, the escalation was rapid.

 Conricus said the military hit 130 targets in Gaza, including the high-rise home of a Hamas field commander and two tunnels militants were digging under the border with Israel.
-In all, Israel killed 15 militants, Conricus said, including some tunnel diggers.
-He said Israel's new system of concrete barriers and electronic sensors, intended to thwart tunnel digging, has been operational for the past six months and has proven itself.
+In all, Israel killed 15 militants, Conricus said.
+He said Israel's new system of concrete barriers and electronic sensors, intended to thwart tunnel digging, has proven effective.

 He did not address Gaza Health Ministry reports that nine children were among 24 Palestinians killed overnight.

 In Gaza, most of the deaths were attributed to airstrikes.
-However, seven of the deaths were members of a single family, including three children, who died in a mysterious explosion in the northern Gaza town of Beit Hanoun.
-It was not clear if the blast was caused by an Israeli airstrike or errant rocket.
+However, seven of the deaths were members of a single family, including three children, who died in an explosion in the northern Gaza town of Beit Hanoun and it was not clear if the blast was caused by an Israeli airstrike or errant rocket.

 More than 100 Gazans were wounded in the airstrikes, the Health Ministry said.

-In one sign of escalation, an Israeli missile hit the upper floors of an apartment building in the Shati refugee camp on the edge of Gaza City early Tuesday, killing two men and a woman inside, according to health officials.
+In one, an Israeli missile hit the upper floors of an apartment building in the Shati refugee camp on the edge of Gaza City early Tuesday, killing two men and a woman inside, according to health officials.

 Israel had struck scores of Gaza homes in its 2014 war with Hamas, arguing it was aiming at militants, but also killing many civilians.
 The practice drew broad international condemnation at the time.